Archict/router/README.md

 Here is an example: `/article/{id:\d+}[/{title}]`.

-If something went wrong along your process, you can throw an exception built with `RouterExceptionFactory`.
+If something went wrong along your process, you can throw an exception built with `HTTPExceptionFactory`.
 The exception will be caught by the router and used to build a response.

 ### ... with a middleware